versia-pub/server/README.md

 - The [Bun Runtime](https://bun.sh), version 1.0.5 or later (usage of the latest version is recommended)
 - A PostgreSQL database
 - (Optional but recommended) A Linux-based operating system
+- (Optional if you want search) A working Meiliseach instance

 > **Note**: We will not be offerring support to Windows or MacOS users.
 If you are using one of these operating systems, please use a virtual machine or container to run Lysand.